alubchuk/node-config-enametoolong-demo/README.md

 which sometimes happens to occur in `node-config` library.

 ## Recommendations
-It's better to run this code on OS X system which has Python installed (Linux should also work, but I didn't test this script there, however I know thet Linux has usually 4096 bytes limitation for PATH_MAX).
+It's better to run this code on OS X system which has Python installed (Linux should also work, but I didn't test this script there, however I know that Linux has usually 4096 bytes limitation for PATH_MAX).

 ## Steps to reproduce
 1. Clone the project